qathome/angular-webapp/README.md

     ```
     * replace string CLIENT_ID, CLIENT_SECRET with your QatHome application client_id and client_secret
     * replace string USERNAME and PASSWORD with your QatHome account email and password
-    * replace string 'FIRM_ID' with the code of your firm.
+    * replace string FIRM_ID with your firm id that you can find in the url after login in the queue manager interface.
+For example: if the url is http://www.qathome.com/app/firms/45cbde9e-0dd1-34c4-bf4a-acf92eaf1706/desks/1 then the firm id is 45cbde9e-0dd1-34c4-bf4a-acf92eaf1706

 12. Run the application from project root folder:
     ```
     ./manage.py runserver
     ```

+13. Type 127.0.0.1:8000 in your favourite browser address bar